Engineering Student Resume Examples

 Place your education section just after or before your experience section based on the priority the recruiter has given to your academics.

-Education
+Education section example:

-The Most In-Demand Skills for Engineering Students
+Skills for Engineering Students

-Said that most soft skills expected from an engineer remain almost the same for all engineers.
+An engineering student's technical skills vary depending on the discipline they specialize in.
+However, most soft skills expected from an engineer remain almost the same for all engineers.

 Hard skills are technical skills: they are easy to measure.
 You could acquire hard skills through your studies, certification courses, and classes.